gardenenigma/plurality-docs/docs/style guide/Punctuation and grammar.md

 ---

 # Punctuation and grammar

-> Information about the punctuation and grammar
+> Work in progress

+---

 ## Capitalization

 Chapter titles are fully capitalized; only the first letter of Sections are titled.